 Jane S. Geyer

-On Monday, March 23rd, pianist Michael Chertock gave the first student concert we have offered to elementary school children.
-Mihael is the artistic director for the “Peanut Butter and Jam Sessions” in Cincinnati, that offers programs for very young children.
+Michael Chertock gave the first student concert we have offered to elementary school children.
+Michael is the artistic director for the “Peanut Butter and Jam Sessions” in Cincinnati, that offers programs for very young children.
 We wondered how he was going to manage 430 children from Pre-K to 2nd grade, but we needn’t have worried – they loved him -- 240 from Northumberland Elementary and 190 from Cople Elementary in Hague.
-We thank Dr. Travis Burns and the staff at Northumberland High School for their generous hospitality to such large group on a Monday morning.”
+We thank Dr. Travis Burns and the staff at Northumberland High School for their generous hospitality to such large group on Monday morning.

 RCA’s Giving History 2011-2015

 For the past five years, your generous gifts have provided support for music education,

 instrument purchase and repair and instructional materials to over 650 Northern Neck music students:

 • Band instrument repair and purchase; loaned free to needy students

 • Purchase of a Williams Console Digital Piano for 6, 7, 8 grades and jazz band

 • Bass amp, concert tambourine, and 6 music stands

 • Joia Tubes, for Northumberland Elementary School music program